Black Friday Code: DIGEST35

 • Nausea/vomiting

-Some reports suggest CoQ10 may decrease the effectiveness of the blood-thinning drug warfarin [9].
-However, another study found no negative interaction between CoQ10 and this medication [8].
-If you’re considering taking CoQ10 and are currently on warfarin or other blood-thinning drugs, consult with your doctor in case extra monitoring of your blood might be needed.
+Some reports suggest that CoQ10 may decrease the effectiveness of the blood-thinning drug warfarin 11.
+However, another study found no negative interaction between CoQ10 and this medication 10

 What Is CoQ10 Good For?

-One systematic review and meta-analysis concluded that CoQ10 supplementation improved statin-associated muscle symptoms (SAMS) [11], while another found that it did not [12].
+One study concluded that CoQ10 supplementation improved statin-associated muscle symptoms 13, while another didn’t 14.

-Either way, CoQ10 supplementation would still seem like a good idea for patients on statins to replenish levels depleted by these drugs.
-We often advise it for patients on statins, particularly if they’re experiencing fatigue and muscle side effects.
+Either way, CoQ10 supplementation is probably still a good idea for people on statins to replenish levels depleted by these drugs.
+In the clinic, we encourage it for clients on statins, particularly if they’re experiencing fatigue and muscle side effects.

 Help for Migraines